Jordan Neely's family calls Daniel Penny's statement 'admission of guilt' in their own new statement

 A grand jury is expected to decide if this week if Penny will be criminally charged for putting Neely into the chokehold that led to his death.

-Neely had been previously arrested 44 times for multiple assaults, an attempted child abduction, drugs and indecent exposure.
-Officials say he had least 43 cases of an "aided case", where mental healthcare workers took him in for treatment.
+Neely had been previously arrested 44 times for multiple assaults, attempted child abduction, drugs, and indecent exposure.
+Officials say he had at least 43 cases of an "aided case", where mental healthcare workers took him in for treatment.

 The day before his death he was under investigation for pushing someone on the tracks.
-There was currently an arrest warrant for Neely in the violent attack of an older woman.
+There was currently an arrest warrant for Neely in the violent attack on an older woman.

 As demonstrators cried out over the weekend, friends remembered a street performer who impersonated Michael Jackson.
 Neely's friends also say this was a man who needed proper psychiatric help.